Bankruptcy Automatic Stay Explained

 Our attorneys understand that the legal terms used in a bankruptcy case can be confusing, especially for anyone who has never dealt with a bankruptcy case.

-Therefore, our Dallas-Fort Worth bankruptcy lawyers and the entire team of legal professionals at Leinart Law Firm take the necessary time to explain the bankruptcy terms you hear during your case and answer your questions about the bankruptcy process.
+Therefore, our Dallas and Fort Worth bankruptcy lawyers and the entire team of legal professionals at Leinart Law Firm take the necessary time to explain the bankruptcy terms you hear during your case and answer your questions about the bankruptcy process.
 We want you to feel comfortable with the process and your decision to seek debt relief through a bankruptcy filing.

 Call (469) 232-3328 or (817) 426-3328 to request a free bankruptcy consultation with a bankruptcy lawyer in the Dallas-Ft.
 Worth metropolitan area.